io_uring_queue_init_params(3) — Linux manual page

 io_uring_setup(2)).

-parameters indicated by params will be passed straight through to
+variants will pass the parameters indicated by params straight

 On success, the resources held by ring should be released via a